thefunny42/Zeam-Form-AutoFields/README.txt

    Directive used on ``AutoFields`` that will let you specify for which Form (or view) you whish to provide the fields for.
 This directive is not required, and default to ``IBrowserView``.

+``order``
+   Optional directive which let decide in wich order the fields will included at the end.

 Properties
 ----------